jorop/landscaping-docs/docs/get-data.md

 - ESRI Shapefile (.shp)
 - GEOJSON (.json,.geojson,.geojsons,.geojsonl)
 - OSM OpenSteetmap (.osm,.osm.pbr)
+- GeoPackage (.gpkg, if it has Vector data in it)
 - Mapbox Vector data (through Landscaping Mapbox plugin)

 While it is possible to import any Vector data (Shapefile, GeoJSON, GeoPackage with vector data) through Landscaping into Unreal Engine, the plugin was originally designed to work with [geofabrik.de](https://download.geofabrik.de/) annotated Shapefiles.
 It will allow you to generate weightmaps, spline based Actors and any other Actor.
 Please see [Add fclass to shapefile](landcover.md?id=add-fclass-to-shapefile) for how to add annotations to other vector data which is missing these annotations.